codesandbox/codesandbox-client/packages/homepage/content/docs/3-configuration.md

 ## Configuration Files

-We think that configuration is used when a program is too stupid to figure out what the user really wants, and try to steer away from it as much as possible.
-However, there are always advanced use cases where the user wants to control every aspect of their program, and thus configure everything.
+There are always advanced use cases where the user wants to control every aspect of their program, and thus configure everything.
 CodeSandbox is a clear example of a program that requires configuration, it doesn't fit the 95%.

 That's why we introduce a concept called 'Configuration Files'.
 Every template on CodeSandbox has a list of configuration files it supports.
 You can see this list in the sidebar: